zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 > Malleability means quality of smtg can be shaped into something else without breaking.

 3. Authenticating a public key: **Public key** can be used to **verify authenticity** of a signed message, but not the other way around, signed message cannot be used to verify authenticity of a public key.
 In some signature schemes, **given** a **signed message**, it is easy to **construct a public key** under which the **signed message** will pass **verification**, even without knowledge of the private key that was used to make the signed message in the first place.
+4. Theft of keys: lost or theft of keys is one of the major drawback of digital signature.
+The use of vulnerable storage.
+5. Additional cost: To effectively use digital signatures sender and receiver needs to buy digital certificate and verification software at a cost.
+6. Need for standard: There is a strong need for a standard through which these different methods can intetract.

 > [!WARNING]
 > Security Consideration: